KayFrimp/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6. 5-execute adds execute permission to the owner of the file hello.

 7. 6-multiple_permissions adds execute permission to the owner and group owner and read permission to other users.

+8. 7-everybody adds execution permission to the ownerm the goup owner and the other users to the file hello.